Last Updated: November 7, 2019

 I'm not getting into the politics of this one in this post.
 Here's my suggestion: If it makes you feel better, then sure.
 Get a gun.

-You will not need it for self-defense.
+You will not need a gun for self-defense.
 But if it makes YOU feel better/safer, then go for it!
+But please make sure you are VERY versed in using one.

 Again- remember that criminals are NOT out in the boondocks looking for victims.
 Wild animals want nothing to do with you if they can help it.